lestrrat-go/jwx/README.md

     // Use rawkey for jws.Verify() or whatever.
     _ = rawkey

-    // You can creatre jwk.Key from a raw key, too fromRawKey, err := jwk.New(rawkey)
+    // You can create jwk.Key from a raw key, too fromRawKey, err := jwk.New(rawkey)